Pprime1/csasm/README.md

   - [ ] Can I trap and log that - poserror perhaps?
   - [ ] Can I create a poserror, workaround or a helpful message?
  - [ ] Shrewsbury Park'n'Ride ASM cache for Mega?
+ - [ ] Limit mapping update logs to one per second per player
+ - [ ] Improver Geolocation error numbers for short name as well

 ## Versioning vN.G.PR ##
 Where: